What is Compound and How Does it Work?

 Compound (COMP) is the brainchild of Geoffrey Hayes and Robert Leshner who created the protocol back in 2016.

 COMP is a decentralized blockchain protocol or more precisely a decentralized finance protocol (DeFi).
 It allows users to deposit and borrow cryptocurrencies, and allows them to earn interest on these.
+If you are really into the topic, the solution provided by Alchemix - where loans pay themselves - will be of much interest to you, but let's get back to COMP.

 The COMP protocol is based on Ethereum and, in its most basic form, is a smart contract between non-Ethereum cryptocurrencies.